Mortgages for older people

 Speak to a mortgage adviser

-Getting a mortgage when you're older can be a minefield, so it might be worth worth speaking to a mortgage adviser.
+Getting a mortgage when you're older is more complicated, so it might be worth speaking to a mortgage adviser.

-They'll be able to tell you the pros and cons of the options open to you and can help find the right mortgage deal for you and your needs.
+They'll be able to tell you the pros and cons of the options open to you and can help find the right mortgage deal for you.